-SLEAP Grant Pogram.
-SLEAP grants are federal funds that match state TEG.
+SLEAP Grants are federal funds that match state TEG funds.
 Eligibility requirements are the same as for TEG.
 Awards cannot exceed \$1786.

-B-On Time Loan Program.
+B-On Time Loan Program

 The Texas B-On-Time Loan program is a zero-interest loan that is forgiven if recipients graduate "on time" with a 3.0 or higher GPA.
 The availability of BOT loans is dependent upon funding by the Texas Legislature.
-Eligibility requirements are as follows: 1) Texas resident, 2) Graduated 2002-2003 academic year or later, under the recommended high school program from public or accredited private high school in Texas or received an associate's degree from an eligible institution no earlier than May 1, 2005, 3) Has not earned a bachelor's degree, 4) Enrolled full time in an undergraduate degree program, and, 5) Has completed a FAFSA and is eligible to receive federal financial aid.
+Eligibility requirements are as follows:

+- 1. Texas resident - Graduated 2002-2003 academic year or later, under the recommended high school program from a public or accredited private high school in Texas or received an associate's degree from an eligible institution no earlier than May 1, 2005. - 3.
+Has not earned a bachelor's degree - 4.
+Enrolled full time in an undergraduate degree program, and - 5.
+Has completed a FAFSA and is eligible to receive federal financial aid